Framing Basics 101: How to Frame Windows, Walls, Corners & Doors

 On top of the cripple studs, you will attach another top plate.
 It is important to install a jack stud at either end of that top plate connecting it to the jack stud that holds the header.
 This will stabilize the window support.
 Like a door, make sure the opening is about 1.5-2” wider and 1-1.5” taller than your opening to give a little wiggle room for the window installer.

 At the most basic level, the tools needed to accomplish framing are pretty simple.

 - A Quality Level with Plumb Line Capabilities

 - A Square

-- When connecting to concrete it is important to use appropriate concrete fasteners like ¼ tapcons that are treated for moister contact and are long enough to adequately connect the sole plate to the ground.
+- When connecting to concrete, it is important to use appropriate concrete fasteners like ¼ tapcons that are treated for moisture contact and are long enough to adequately connect the sole plate to the ground.

 Best of luck in all your renovation adventures!